dakrone/cheshire/README.md

 ## Thanks
-Thanks go to Mark McGranaghan for allowing me to copy the clj-json code to get started on this
+Thanks go to Mark McGranaghan for allowing me to copy the clj-json code to get started on this and Jim Duey for the name. :)